Dominic-Kua/dominic-Kua.github.io/no_testers_20_years.md

 Allow me to elaborate.
 There was a time (and in some companies this is still true), where a software tester was/is a warm body who can follow a script and raise a defect when something went awry.
 Nothing outside the scripts, just doing what was asked and not a whit more.
 But some testers started to chafe, get creative, talk to developers and start to explore the product in new and unscripted ways.
-Not leaving behind a legacy of